Noise-induced hearing loss: Management

-For people living with NIHL, there are several management options that can improve the ability to communicate.
+For people living with NIHL, several management options can improve communication ability.
 These options include counseling, amplification, and other assisted listening devices, such as frequency modulation (FM) systems.
 FM systems can enhance the use of hearing aids and overcome the effects of poor listening conditions because the signal is sent from the microphone worn by the speaker directly to the listener.
 The prognosis has improved with the recent advancements in digital hearing aid technology, such as directional microphones, open-fit hearing aids, and more advanced algorithms.
-Hearing aids can mask or cover up the tinnitus, and many with hearing loss and tinnitus find relief by using hearing aids.
+Hearing aids can mask or cover up tinnitus; many with hearing loss and tinnitus find relief with their use.
 Though there is no cure or agreed-upon treatment for tinnitus, some drugs have been shown to provide temporary reduction of tinnitus.
 Other treatments for tinnitus include cognitive-behavioral therapy, biofeedback, and electrical stimulation.
 Annual audiological evaluations are recommended to monitor any changes in a patient's hearing and to modify hearing-aid prescriptions.

-A systematic-review conducted by the American Academy of Audiology Task Force On the Health-Related Quality of Life Benefits of Amplification in Adults found the use of hearing aids to increase quality of life.
+A systematic review conducted by the American Academy of Audiology Task Force on the Health-Related Quality of Life Benefits of Amplification in Adults found that the use of hearing aids increases quality of life.
 The review pertained to adults who experienced sensorineural hearing loss, which can be caused by excessive, loud noise.